 General responsibilities of governments for occupational health and safety include:

 Employees have the following three basic rights:

 Managers and supervisors act on behalf of the employer, and hence have the responsibility to meet the duties of the employer as specified in the Act for the work they (the managers and supervisors) direct.

 An employer must:

-Generally, legislation in different jurisdictions across Canada state that health and safety committees or joint health and safety committees:
+Generally, legislation in different jurisdictions across Canada state that health and safety committees must:

 More details about these committees are in the Health & Safety Committees Section on this site.

-The role of health and safety committees or joint health and safety committees include:
+The role of health and safety committees can include to:

 An employee can refuse work if he/she believes that the situation is unsafe to either himself/herself or his/her co-workers.
 When a worker believes that a work refusal should be initiated, then